cybersader/awesome-cybersader/📁 09 - Personal/My Canker Sore Protocol/My Canker Sore Protocol.md

 - Pain relief:
 	- Ibuprofen or Acetaminophen (doesn't do much for the localized pain)
 	- Numbing:
-		- BLM (Benadryl, Maalox, and Lidocaine) mouthwash
+		- BLM (Benadryl, Maalox, and Lidocaine) mouthwash - prescription
 		- Benzocaine pastes, Kanka softbrush
 		- Ziacin-b
 		- Menthol - really effective
 		- Menthol patches work well if it's on your lip and you don't need to talk much
 		- Hexlresorcinol - there are lozenges with this in it and it's AWESOME feeling

+- Healing
+	- Oral b mouthwash for canker sores
+	- Oral debriding agents
+	- Chlorexidine mouthwash - prescription

 - Cauterization
 	- The best option